A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \emph{Ergodic theory} regards time-averaged behavior along the trajectory of a dynamical system with respect to the space of all possible states of the system~\citep{miller2015ergodic}.
-Ergodicity can be used as another information metric for environmental monitoring so that the robot distributes the allotted time to regions proportional to the expected information gain in those regions.
+Ergodicity can be used as another information metric for environmental monitoring where a robot distributes the allotted time to regions proportional to the expected information gain in those regions.
 Ergodicity can also address both exploration and exploitation for coverage using the expected information density.
-The advantage of using ergodicity over other information metrics is that ergodicity naturally encodes the behavior of spending more time to explore near regions with high expected information instead of only visiting the highest information region.
+Ergodicity, in contrast to other information metrics, naturally encourages spending more time exploring nearby regions with high expected information rather than solely visiting the region with the highest information.
 Previous work has shown the effectiveness of ergodicity in terms of active sensing, including trajectory optimization of ergodic exploration for nonlinear and deterministic control systems~\citep{miller2015ergodic}, receding-horizon ergodic exploration for both coverage and target localization~\citep{mavrommati2017real}, and ergodic exploration for multi-robot systems~\citep{abraham2018decentralized}.